Trail Conditions Update – September 20, 2021

 Be prepared for colder temperatures and shorter days when travelling on the trail this month.
-Trail conditions are generally still good but expect wet and muddy sections during periods of rain or snow.
+Due to recent precipitation, some sections of trails may be wet or muddy with snow at higher elevations.

 TRAIL CLOSURES AND NOTICES: